mkbabb/parse-that/README.md

 # Parse That [Thang](https://oldinterneticons.tumblr.com/post/679136268174688256/go-mouse-fuck-that-thang)

 Parser combinators for TypeScript.
-Write your language in EEBNF (extended extended backus-naur form) and parse it with ease.
+Write your language in BBNF (better backus-naur form) and parse with ease.
 Handles left recursion, right recursion, and left factoring.

 Does what basically every other parser combinator library does, with a few extra features and optimizations.
 Focused on performance as much as possible, though